PurpurMC/PurpurDocs/mkdocs/Configuration.md

 #### lightning_rod
 * ##### range
     - **default**: 128
-    - **description**: Change the range in which the lightning rod redirect lightning
+    - **description**: Change the range in which the lightning rod redirects lightning
 #### stonecutter
 * ##### damage
     - **default**: 0.0